macaab26/infra-test/README.md

 # infra-test

-This repo contains the code needed in terraform to create the infrastructure to run a web application (Go) on AWS.
+This repo contains the terraform code needed to create the infrastructure to run a web application (Go) on AWS.

 The web application is located in the test-app/ directory.
 Its only requirements are to be able to connect to a PostgreSQL database and perform PING requests.